 We are most committed to the mission of providing the community with an excellent, classical Christian school - Appomattox Christian Academy (ACA).
-We have a five year Master Campus Plan to expand the building and facilities to include a new gym, new classrooms and a new sanctuary.
-Our goal is to continue to grow the student body (PreK, K through 12th grade), with a goal of 150 students for the upcoming 2017-2018 school year.
+Our goal is to continue to grow the student body (Preschool through 12th grade).
 We boast small class sizes, with individualized instruction, passionate, classically-trained teachers and a modern 17,000 square foot facility on 6.5 acres.
 Our diverse student body and faculty represent many different local church congregations from Amherst, Farmville, Campbell County, Prince Edward County, Appomattox, and Lynchburg.

 Appomattox Christian Academy received accreditation from the Association of Classical Christian Schools (ACCS) in January 2017.
 Visit ACCS to LEARN MORE.

 We continue to positively affect the lives of children, many of who come to know the Gospel through their experiences at ACA.
-Visit AppomattoxChristianAcademy.org for more information.
+Visit AppomattoxChristianAcademy.com for more information.
 Call (434) 352-7373 to LEARN MORE!